hazelcast/hazelcast-reference-manual/src/JavaClientConfiguration.md

 For declarative configuration, the Hazelcast client looks at the following places for the client configuration file.

-- **System property**: The client first checks if `hazelcast.client.config` system property is set to a file path, e.g. `-Dhazelcast.client.config=C:/myhazelcast.xml`.
+- **System property**: The client first checks if `hazelcast.client.config` system property is set to a file path, e.g., `-Dhazelcast.client.config=C:/myhazelcast.xml`.

 - **Classpath**: If config file is not set as a system property, the client checks the classpath for `hazelcast-client.xml` file.